onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

+## Release date: 2023-02-16

+### Bugs
+Fixed an issue where a user was not always logged out when they had two sessions, one based on [Cookie based authentication](https://docs-single-tenant.onegini.com/cim/stable/idp/authentication/saml/cookie-based-authentication.html), and a 'regular' authentication.

 ## Release date: 2023-02-08

 ### Bugs